Your baby will get sticky. As a parent, you will soon begin to stop asking why or how and focus solely on getting your child clean.

 Worst case scenario, there is nothing hard for your little ones head to come into contact with.

 The spout covers simply slide over your faucet and form a protective barrier. spout protectors come in all shapes and sizes designed to appeal to little children.

-My favorite, personal tried and tested spout protector below requires a shower diverter, otherwise it will just fall off.
+My favorite, personally tried and tested spout protector below requires a shower diverter, otherwise, it will just fall off.
 If your spout does not have a shower divert then try this Elmo spout cover.

 Whale Spout Protector

 - BPA and PVC free